 Minimizing, Denying, and Blaming

-Many times, an abuser will use children to gain power over the other partner.
-Abusers know how much their partners love their children, and they may tell their partners that they will make sure that they never see their children again or threaten to have the children taken away if they don’t give them what they want.
+If there are children involved, an abusive person may use children to gain power and control over the other person.
+The abusive person may threaten to make sure that the other person may never see their children again or threaten to have the children taken away if they don’t give them what they want.

-Other tactics that abusers use are economic abuse, using male privilege, and using coercion and threats.
-For more information on these tactics, click here.
+Other abusive tactics may include financial/economic abuse, using male privilege, and using coercion and threats.
+For more information, view the National Domestic Violence website.

 If you think that you or someone you know or work with may be in an unhealthy or abusive relationship, CAP advocates are here to listen.
 CAP advocates are available Monday through Friday from 9 a.m. to 5 p.m.
 After hours and on weekends, our hotline is answered by a community-based advocacy agency.
 You can speak with a CAP advocate by emailing CAPsupport@ohsu.edu or by calling: